Skip to main content

 Store livestock sales — where young cattle, store lambs, or weaner pigs are sold for growing on before slaughter — are typically conducted at livestock markets, where the market operator provides standard transaction documentation.
 For private store livestock sales outside a market, a bill of sale provides the written transaction record alongside the statutory movement paperwork.

 Pedigree and show livestock auctions — where registered cattle, sheep, or pigs are sold through specialist breed society sales, such as the Hereford Cattle Society's autumn show and sale — involve significant sums and detailed pedigree documentation.
-A bill of sale supplementing the auction house documentation ensures both parties have a complete written record of the agreed price and all representations about the animal's pedigree and health.
+A bill of sale supplementing the auction house documentation confirms both parties have a complete written record of the agreed price and all representations about the animal's pedigree and health.

 Smallholder transactions — where a few animals change hands between hobby farmers, smallholders, or lifestyle farmers — benefit particularly from a written bill of sale because neither party may be fully familiar with the regulatory requirements.
-The document ensures both the seller and buyer understand their obligations for movement notification, standstill periods, and ear tag documentation.
+The document confirms both the seller and buyer understand their obligations for movement notification, standstill periods, and ear tag documentation.

 What to Include in Your Livestock Bill of Sale (England & Wales)